rattfieldnz/bitcoin-faucet-rotator-v2/INSTALL.md

 will have been seeded from the .env file you created in Step three.
 You can edit these when you log in to the script.

 ### Step 5

-Since this script is built on Laravel, it needs the 'storage' directory to have the correct access and ownership privileges to store cache and log files.

-To do this, you can execute the following command - which will recursively alter access and write permissions on the folder:

-    chgrp -R www-data storage && chmod -R 775 storage

-### Step 6

-To enable Laravel to function properly for this script, run the following command:

-    php artisan key:generate

-### Step 7

 If you have a Linux-based server (as I am using), and are using Apache, use the following command to create an Apache sites file for your script: